 I’d figured digital was the only thing in my future and I’d never use the film camera again so, clean it out of the closet.
 Should have known.
 But not having that camera anymore gave me a chance to go back even farther in time as I searched through eBay listings.

 I’m now using a Pentax K1000 and a 50mm f/2 lens for the purely nostalgic reason that this is the very first camera and lens combo I ever used when I got serious about photography.
 It just feels good in my hands – the weight, the construction, the irresistible feel of the shutter button and the satisfying sound of the curtains sliding open and closed.
 It’s a great camera.
 And it was only $100, which in the world of expensive photography equipment feels like pocket change.
 Score!
 The only other gear I’m using is a tripod and a cable release.
 No piles of filters or various lens options.
 Just me, a camera and a handful of film.

 Another new thing for me is dealing with a lab.
 Back in the day, I either developed film myself and printed my own prints in a darkroom, or gave my rolls to Costco and asked for 4x6s.
-Luckily a wonderful lab is right around the corner from me.
-Photoworks SF does a great job and has been really helpful and supportive.
-That's important because it's kind of overwhelming and intimidating to wade into the film world again.
-And basically I'm starting out as a newbie.
-It's a really fun, though expensive and humbling, side hobby to my focus in wildlife and conservation photography.
+Luckily a wonderful lab is right around the corner from me – they do a great job and are really helpful and supportive.
+That’s important because it’s kind of overwhelming and intimidating to wade into the film world again.
+And basically I’m starting out as a newbie.
+It’s a really fun, though expensive and humbling, side hobby to my focus in wildlife and conservation photography.